WestWebDesign/JeddsTreeCare/README.md

 format them using CSS

-Change the side bar color in CSS to a darker green

-At the bottom of every page you must place into the footer three images icons that you have to look for.
+At the bottom of every page you must place into the footer three images using font awesome.
 Twitter, Facebook, and Instagram.
-Each image must link to the coresponding images site page.

 <img src="jedds2.JPG" height="250" width="250">